Born: September 16, 1939 Primary Instrument: Percussion

 LEOPOLDO F. FLEMING

-Leopoldo Fleming Afro Caribbean Jazz Ensemble, New York, created in and maintained since 2006.
+Leopoldo Fleming Afro Caribbean Jazz Ensemble.

 Percussionist, composer, arranger, lyricist, band leader Leopoldo F. Fleming is a great personality with a rich and multicolored palette, inspiration from his Latin-Afro-Indian roots, his childhood in Puerto Rico and St. Thomas, decades as highly active in the jazz and beyond music scene of New York, and his international experience collaborating and touring all over Europe, Africa, South America, the Caribbean, Asia, Australia, New Zealand, with US, Caribbean, and African stars.